Family and whānau care

 Real-life example

-Working in partnership with our Kaitaia site, Waitomo Papakāinga accepts referrals of mokopuna who whakapapa to the five iwi of Te Hiku.
-With their extensive knowledge of whānau and hapū across the rohe or region, Waitomo Papakāinga connects mokopuna to kaitiaki whānau and works to provide comprehensive, kaupapa Māori support.
+Working in partnership with our Kaitaia site, Waitomo Papakāinga accepts referrals of mokopuna who whakapapa to the 5 iwi of Te Hiku.
+With their extensive knowledge of whānau and hapū across the rohe, Waitomo Papakāinga connects mokopuna to kaitiaki whānau and works to provide comprehensive, kaupapa Māori support.

 Better support for caregivers